Showing posts with label Other. Show all posts

 Chicken, fight like a robot!

-Robotz is a game I got on a cover disk and it was developed by P Fox of ProjectX.
-It feels somewhat like a tactical version of the Berzerk genre.
+Robotz is a game I got on a cover disk; it was developed by P Fox of ProjectX and feels somewhat like a tactical version of Berzerk.
 Once again, we find ourselves in deep space on board a ship that has been invaded - by robots.
-As the last surviving crew member, we must eliminate them before they fully take over the ship.
+As the last surviving crew member, we must eliminate them before they take over the ship.

 This won't be easy because each room has electrified walls for instant death!
 Each room is different and populated by randomly placed robots who follow your movements in their own specific order (use that to your advantage).
-We are armed with a one-shot gun but the robots are protected by a shield your shots cannot penetrate.
-However, it will stun them for a few seconds.
-If only their shield had a generator we could blast into smithereens?
+We are armed with a one-shot gun but the robots are protected by a shield.
+However, you can stun them for a few seconds.
+If only there was a shield generator we could blast into smithereens?

-For a homebrew game, I must say I adore the visuals that personally remind me of a cross between Xenon and Leavin' Teramis.
-The palette is gorgeously metallic and I love the shadows which add so much depth to the scenario.
-All sprites are simple but nicely detailed with good animation and I always giggle at our protagonist's legs as he walks.
-Yeah, it's funny but nowhere near as entertaining as his "ouch" scream when losing a life!
+For a homebrew game, I adore the visuals that remind me of a cross between Xenon and Leavin' Teramis.
+The palette is gorgeously metallic and I adore the shadows that add depth to the scenario.
+All sprites are simple but nicely detailed and animated and I always giggle at our protagonist's legs as he walks.
+It's funny but nowhere near as entertaining as his "ouch" scream when losing a life!
 Why didn't he wear rubber gloves?

-I think this is a cracking example of the Atari ST's public domain library.
-A stunning game with bundles of stress and tension.
-A simple idea beautifully executed.
-Yeah, Robotz is cruel and tremendously addictive.
-Highly recommended.
+Robotz is a cracking example of what lurks inside the Atari ST's public domain library.
+A stunningly stressful game with bundles of tension and anxiety.
+Yeah, Robotz is tough but tremendously addictive.
+Play it.

 Each level has a design that demands lots of time to master the tighter areas.